ASAP:

 ASAP is particularly effective following critical incidents, cumulative stress exposure, or operationally demanding situations where responders may experience heightened physiological or emotional activation.
 The goal is to support resilience, normalize stress responses, and reduce the long-term impact of unprocessed acute stress.

-How Support Animals Help in Crisis Situations
+Adding Support Animals to Help in ASAP Situations

 Support animals play a crucial role in providing emotional support and comfort during and after crisis situations.
 Their presence helps individuals feel safe, grounded, and connected, making it easier to process stressful or traumatic experiences.
 Here’s how they assist: